arnested/drupal-mode/README.md

 Drupal mode is actively developed at [GitHub](https://github.com/arnested/drupal-mode).
-Feature requests, ideas, bug reports, and pull request are more that welcome!
+Feature requests, ideas, bug reports, and pull request are more than welcome!